Noise monitoring

 You can read more about Crowd detect here.

-Disclaimer: Mold Risk Analysis, Alarm Recognition, and Almost Freezing Insights are not currently supported on Minut Gen 3 devices installed Outside
+Mold Risk Analysis, Alarm Recognition, and Almost Freezing Insights are not currently supported on Minut Gen 3 devices installed Outside.

-With Minut you can keep an eye on more than just noise and occupancy.
+With Minut you can monitor more than just noise and occupancy.
 You can also set thresholds and monitor different environmental metrics like:

-All of these can either be monitored via graphs, or set to send you and your team a notification when levels are exceeded.
-These settings are set for each sensor, under Sensor Settings.
+These can either be monitored via graphs or set to send you and your team a notification when levels are exceeded.
+These settings are set for each sensor under Sensor Settings.